digitalinnovationone/dio-lab-open-source/community/wfscarvalho.md

 <h1 align="center">Hi 👋, I'm Wesley da Silva</h1>
 <h3 align="center">A enthusiastic learner that aim to be an expert</h3>

+## About

+With over five years of experience in supporting, administering, and optimizing CRM systems for the pharmaceutical industry, I am a Veeva/Salesforce CRM Specialist.
+I hold ITIL and Copado certifications and have expertise in CRM configuration, integration, process improvement, and end-user support.

+I am responsible for the Veeva/Salesforce CRM Org administration, integration with internal and external systems, such as SAP, FTP, PowerBI, and legacy systems, and the creation and management of metrics, reports, and insights.
+I also provide consultancy and suggestions for enhancing the sales performance and business value of the CRM system and processes.
+My goal is to transform business with data and enable the best customer experience for the pharma industry.
+<br><br><br>

  <p align="center"><img src="https://streak-stats.demolab.com?user=wfscarvalho&theme=transparent&date_format=j%20M%5B%20Y%5D&hide_current_streak=true" (https://git.io/streak-stats)/></p>